Churches in Colchester: St Peter's

-In origin a Medieval church, St Peter's is on North Hill and largely consists of later Georgian material due to a major remodelling in 1758, but the building retains mediaeval fabric and underwent a further remodelling in 1895–96.
-During the Medieval period the church yard contained a large stone cross from which gospels were read during the Palm Sunday procession.
+In origin a medieval church, St Peter's is on North Hill and largely consists of later Georgian material due to a major remodelling in 1758, but the building retains mediaeval fabric and underwent a further remodelling in 1895–96.
+During the medieval period the church yard contained a large stone cross from which gospels were read during the Palm Sunday procession.
 The churchyard also contained a large marker stone on its northern side into the 1500s.
 The Medieval church also contained a large rood screen with a rood loft.
 The bells are rung every Thursday.
 Details of its history are available at the church.

 St Leonard's-at-the-Hythe

-St Leonard's-at-the-Hythe is a large Medieval church at Colchester's Hythe river port.
+St Leonard's-at-the-Hythe is a large medieval church at Colchester's Hythe river port.
 Along with St John's Abbey it was one of the two ecclesiastical buildings in Colchester which contained clocks.
 The church was the site of a battle during the 1648 Siege of Colchester, and its south door still contains firing loops for muskets.
+The church is now redundant, and is cared for by the Churches Conservation Trust.